Contact us

 The vision of the ACJA is to improve the conditions of justices and seek high standards for appointment and training throughout all jurisdictions and seek to provide improved services to the community generally.

-To support affiliated associations in the achievement of their objectives, especially in delivering an accessible, consistent and high-quality Justice of the Peace service to the community.
+To support ACJA-members in the achievement of their objectives, especially in delivering excellent Justice of the Peace services.

 Commitment to serving members.
 Integrity in everything we do.